filipton/esp-hal-wifimanager/README.md

 Currently esp-hal (esp-wifi) doesn't support AP with "dhcp server".

 ## Simple example
-Add this to your Cargo.toml:
+Add this to your Cargo.toml (note also add `embassy`, its only for async):
 ```toml
 [dependencies]
 esp-hal = { version = "0.18.0", features = [ "esp32s3", "async" ] }